How to Prevent OSHA Violations and Fines

 - Willful or repeated violations are now $129,336 (up about $5,000 from 2016).

-Those figures were taken from the 2018 announcement, but recent legislative changes always open the door for more increases throughout the year.
-OSHA violations and fines are always subject to immediate increase, depending on how many violations OSHA investigates in a given year.
-The good news is: forklift accidents are slightly down from previous years, but forklift drivers and employers should know that OSHA fines for forklift violations can change at a moment’s notice – yet another reason to sign up with CertifyMe.net, your #1 training partner for OSHA compliance!
+Legislative changes always open the door for more increases throughout the year.
+OSHA violations and fines are always subject to immediate increase, depending on how many violations OSHA investigates each year.
+The good news is: forklift accidents are slightly down from previous years, but forklift drivers and employers should know that OSHA forklift penalties for violations can change at a moment’s notice – yet another reason to sign up with CertifyMe.net, your #1 training partner for OSHA compliance!

-Avoid OSHA Citations and Fines with Forklift Training from CertifyMe
+Avoid OSHA Forklift Fines with Forklift Training from CertifyMe

 If you’re in charge of your organization’s safety program, or if you’re involved with job site supervision in any way, there are a few things you can do to avoid OSHA fines.